Tombstone Sky

 Eyepieces, Filters

-bulletMeade SP 5000 Plössel, full set
+bulletMeade 5000 Plössel, full set

 bulletBurgess TMB Planetary 8, 9mm eyepieces